pip-services/pip-services-docs/content/en/conceptual/reflection/_index.md

   </tr>
   <tr>
     <td>MethodReflector</td>
-    <td>Component used to examine an object’s methods and to dynamically invoke them.</td>
+    <td>Component used to examine an object's methods and to dynamically invoke them.</td>
   </tr>
   <tr>
     <td>ObjectReader</td>